jnun/5daydocs/work/tasks/review/43-ensure-all-scripts-executable.md

-# Ensure All Scripts Are Executable After Setup
+# Task 43: Ensure All Scripts Are Executable After Setup

 ## Problem
 Scripts need execute permissions to work.
 Setup.sh sets permissions but needs to verify all scripts in work/scripts/ are executable after copying.